Internships at United Way of Denton County

 Social Work Interns, Behavioral Health, Health Studies, Public Health, Nonprofit Leadership

 UWDC has many placements available to both BS and MS students.
-UWDC is a unique placement that provides opportunities for students to gain community, macro-level experience while also gaining experience on the micro, one-on-one level.
-Students are able to gain valuable experience in all levels of social work practice and a true understanding of the various effects the different levels of practice have on each other.
-Given that most of United Way of Denton County's work is on the community level, please be aware that micro-only opportunities are not always available.
+United Way of Denton County is a unique placement that provides opportunities for students to gain community, macro-level experience while also gaining experience on the micro, one-on-one level.
+Students have an opportunity to apply their classroom teaching to all levels of social work practice and have hands on understanding of the various effects the intersecting levels of practice have on each other.
+Most of United Way of Denton County's work is on the macro level, be aware that micro-only opportunities vary each semester.
 Please refer to the list below for the current opportunities available.

 Macro & Generalist Opportunities: